chaione/chaione.github.io/docs/gettingstarted/index.md

 ![](../../img/gettingStarted/ContextTestEvent.png)

 Alright, we're almost there!
-Lastly, we just have to reference the object in our fault from inside of our `Context` and subtract one from it's `spaces` property.
-If we checkout out the documentation for a vault object, we'll see that the [following code](https://chaione.github.io/docs/contextualengine/#vault-update) would allow us to retrieve and update our object inside of our Context.
+Lastly, we just have to reference the object in our vault from inside of our `Context` and subtract one from it's `spaces` property.
+If we checkout the documentation for a vault object, we'll see that the [following code](https://chaione.github.io/docs/contextualengine/#vault-update) would allow us to retrieve and update our object inside of our Context.

 ![](../../img/gettingStarted/ContextVaultObject.png)